PhyberApex/typescript-lightning-talks/02-the-never-type/src/slides.md

 [click] But be wary of 'any' - it's the kryptonite to 'never's superpowers. 'any' can be assigned to 'never', potentially breaking your carefully crafted type safety.

-[click] Now, let's recap what we've learned:
+Now, let's recap what we've learned:

 [click] Remember, 'never' represents the logically impossible in your code.